Outbound Sales Explained: Techniques, Strategies & Best Practices

 Social Selling is the practice of incorporating social networks into your outbound process.
 This most commonly includes using social platforms to find and connect with prospects.
 LinkedIn is by far the most commonly used social platform for outbound sales.

-If you’re not sure where to start when it comes to Social Selling, read our Complete Guide to Social Selling here.
+If you’re unsure where to start regarding Social Selling, read our Complete Guide to Social Selling here.

 Infographic on how to prospect on social media